-Perinatal Learning Path
+Perinatal Learning Paths

 Obstetricians are impacted more than all other medical specialties by medical malpractice claims.
 Labor & Delivery units are a major source of liability for hospitals.

-Primary Electronic Fetal Monitoring (EFM) Learning Path
+Primary EFM Learning Path

 This is an initial assessment and education for all clinicians from novice to expert that gauges the learner’s EFM cognitive abilities and application of EFM principles based on NICHD terms and guidelines.

 Maintenance EFM Learning Path